 Session-by-Session Curriculum

-Eight sessions from case analysis through live competition.
-Each session builds on the last — by the end, students are running a full trial.
+Eight sessions that build progressively from case analysis through live competition.
+Each week layers new skills on the last — by the end, students are running a full trial.

 Kick-Off